Luos-io/Documentation/docs/tools/freertos.md

 ## Configure FreeRTOS for your project

 Now we need to import FreeRTOS source files in our project and configure the kernel.
-First you can clone source files from the github repository :
+First you can clone source files from the github repository:

     cd lib/
     git clone https://github.com/FreeRTOS/FreeRTOS-Kernel.git

-Then you have to configure availables options in the kernel and plug it in your project: freertos needs somes resources as a timer to work properly.
-It also needs to handle 3 interrupters handlers (PendSV, SVC and Systick handlers) so you must not redefine these 3 handlers in **stm32f0xx_it.c**.
+Then you have to configure available options in the kernel and plug them in your project: FreeRTOS needs some resources as a timer to work properly.
+It also needs to handle three interrupters handlers (PendSV, SVC and Systick handlers) so you must not redefine these three handlers in **stm32f0xx_it.c**.

-For more conveniance, we will download a folder with all ressources we need to complete this tutorial:
+For more conveniance, we will download a folder with all the ressources we need to complete this tutorial:

     cd ../../
     git clone https://github.com/Luos-io/tutorial_freertos.git
     cd Led/
     cp ../tutorial_freertos/FreeRTOSConfig.h ./inc/

-If you want more informations about options displayed in this file, please check the dedicated [page](.https://www.freertos.org/a00110.html).
-You can open it and notice the following section :
+If you want more information about the options displayed in this file, please check the [dedicated page](https://www.freertos.org/a00110.html).
+If you open this file you will notice the following section:

     #define vPortSVCHandler     SVC_Handler
     #define xPortPendSVHandler  PendSV_Handler
     #define xPortSysTickHandler SysTick_Handler

 As FreeRTOS defines these handlers, you have to delete their implementation in **stm32f0xx_it.c**.
-Once you've done this, there is one thing remaining to complete the kernel configuration: FreeRTOS needs a dedicated timer to properly works.
+Once you've done this, there is one remaining action to complete the kernel configuration: FreeRTOS needs a dedicated timer to properly works.

-The timer you choose depends of your MCU, on STMF0 we will use the **Timer 7** which is a very simple and basic one.
+The timer you choose depends of your MCU.
+On STMF0 we will use the **Timer 7**, which is a very simple and basic one.
 It's only used to call the scheduler at a fixed period (defined by **configTICK_RATE_HZ** in **FreeRTOSConfig.h**).
 So, let's create a new file called **stm32f0xx_hal_timebase_tim.c** in **src/** and copy the following code in it:

     #include "stm32f0xx_hal.h"
     #include "stm32f0xx_hal_tim.h"